roch4/machine_configure/README.md

 ## Newtork
 IPv4 only in the moment.
 If the user set for IPv6, one message the "unavailable" show in display.
 In config for IPv4, is possible choose between in static and dynamic IP address.
+In both options (static or dynamic) is reseted configs of network as soon as started.
+Being possible edited this configurations inside of run.

 #### Static IP
 Is possible set IP address, Gateway and Preferred & Alternate DNS's.

 #### Dynamic IP
 Configure in DHCP.

-Both configs (static or dynamic) is reseted configs of network as soon as started.
-Being possible edited this configurations inside of run.

 ## Domain/Workgroup
 The user choose between this options.
 In both options, set the values is enough.